pact-foundation/pact-ruby/README.md

 ## What is it not good for?

+* Testing new or existing providers where the functionality is not being driven by the needs of the consumer (eg. public APIs)
+* Testing providers where the consumer and provider teams do not have good communication channels.
 * Performance and load testing.
 * Functional testing of the provider - that is what the provider's own tests should do.
 Pact is about checking the contents and format of requests and responses.
 * Situations where you cannot load data into the provider without using the API that you're actually testing (eg. public APIs).
 [Why?][pact-public-apis]